Halogen analysis laboratory according to RCC-M 2018 F6000 annex v §c

 RCC-M 2018

-Within the framework of RCC-M 2018, compliance with Section C of Annex V is a prerequisite for:
+Under RCC-M 2018, compliance with §C of Annex V is a sine qua non condition for:

-• Validation of the Safety Data Sheets (SDS) for products used in the workshop.
+• Validation of SDSs (Safety Data Sheets) for products used in the workshop.

 • Approval of the quality plan by the end customer (EDF/Framatome).

-• The absence of residual pollution before commissioning (hydraulic testing and operation).
+• The absence of residual contamination before commissioning (hydrostatic testing and operation).

 Why choose FILAB for your chemical analysis according to RCC-M?

-FILAB's expertise in the energy and nuclear sectors contributes to the development of your industrial projects through inspection, optimization, and consulting services.
+FILAB laboratory’s expertise in the energy and nuclear sectors contributes to the development of your industrial projects in inspection, optimization, and consulting related to your activity.

-For many years, FILAB has been accredited by EDF to perform the analyses required for PMUC certification and PMUC audits.
+For many years, FILAB laboratory has been approved by EDF to carry out the analysis required for PMUC approval and PMUC inspections.

-From the design to the implementation of your installations, FILAB supports you in assessing their compliance with RCC-M requirements.
+From design to implementation of your installations, FILAB supports you in assessing their compliance with RCC-M requirements.

 Our FAQ

-Chlorine (Cl) and fluorine (F) are extremely corrosive to the noble metals used in nuclear applications.
-In the presence of humidity and temperature, they can cause Stress Corrosion (SCC), leading to micro-cracks invisible to the naked eye but fatal to the integrity of the primary or secondary circuit.
-Sulfur (S), also covered by this annex, can embrittlead nickel alloys.
+Chlorine (Cl) and fluorine (F) are extremely corrosive agents for the noble metals used in the nuclear industry.
+In the presence of moisture and heat, they can cause Stress Corrosion Cracking (SCC), leading to micro-cracks invisible to the naked eye but fatal to the integrity of the primary or secondary circuit.
+Sulfur (S), also covered by this annex, can embrittle nickel alloys.

 Which products are covered by Annex V §C?

-All consumables that come into contact with the surfaces of the mechanical equipment in the nuclear island must be analyzed.
+All "consumable products" that come into contact with the surfaces of mechanical equipment in the nuclear island must be analyzed.
 This includes:

-• Lubricants and machining: cutting oils, greases, hydraulic fluids.
+• Lubricants and machining products: cutting oils, greases, hydraulic fluids.

-• Marking and protection: marking markers, adhesive tapes, varnishes.
+• Marking and protection: marking pens, adhesive tapes, varnishes.

 • Cleaning solvents: used before welding or after machining.

-Although the RCC-M code defines the methodological framework, the limit values often depend on the specifications of the client (EDF, Framatome).
+Although the RCC-M code defines the methodological framework, the limit thresholds often depend on the specifications of the client (EDF, Framatome).
 However, the standard limits generally encountered are:

-Some specific projects require lower limits, down to 50 ppm.
+Some specific projects require lower thresholds, down to 50 ppm.

 The filab advantages